 The Big Picture

 These restrictions exist by design.
 The whole point of a Trump Account is to let the money grow for 18 years (and ideally much longer).
-Even the $1,000 seed, invested at a modest 6% annual return, could grow to around $3,000 by the time your child is 18 just sitting there untouched.
+Even the $1,000 seed, invested at a modest 6% annual return, could grow to about $2,900 by the time your child is 18 just sitting there untouched.

 If you need accessible savings for your family, a Trump Account isn't the right vehicle for that money.
 It's a long-term investment in your child's future, not an emergency fund.
 Not sure if it's the right fit for your situation?
 This guide walks through exactly who benefits most from a Trump Account.